gpmd/vagrant-puppet-boilerplate/README.md

 All assets you don't want tracked by git (such as environment config files, cache folders, media upload folders etc.) should be symlinked from their default locations in `myproject/site/public_html/` into `myproject/shared/`.

-**Important: Don't yet run anything such as `composer install`, `npm install`, `bower install` etc. on your project.
+**Important: Don't run anything yet, such as `composer install`, `npm install`, `bower install` etc. on your project.
 You should only do this once your Vagrant box is up-and-running and you are logged in to the ssh shell.**

 ### Adding Vagrant

 Essentially you have two options:

 1. [Download this repo](https://github.com/gpmd/vagrant-puppet-boilerplate/archive/master.zip), and put all the contents (except `README.md`) into the `myproject/site/` directory.
-2. Take just the [config.yaml](https://github.com/gpmd/vagrant-puppet-boilerplate/blob/master/puphpet/config.yaml) file from this repo and drop it onto the [puphpet.com](https://puphpet.com/) webpage, enabling you to modify all the settings at will and create your own manifest.
+2. Or, take just the [config.yaml](https://github.com/gpmd/vagrant-puppet-boilerplate/blob/master/puphpet/config.yaml) file from this repo and drop it onto the [puphpet.com](https://puphpet.com/) webpage, enabling you to modify all the settings at will and create your own manifest.

 Whether you choose to download this repo or just use the `config.yaml` file with [puphpet.com](https://puphpet.com/), you will need to change all instances of **'myproject'** in `config.yaml` to the actual name of your project.